TalluriDurgaKishore/ML-Maze_Level1/README.md

 - By this we can play maze game with the WebCam

 ## Description
-- This is a Simple Maze Game with WebCam
+-  This is a simple maze game with webcam.
-- The Existing Model runs through the keyboard directions (i.e Arrow keys)
+- The existing model runs through keyboard directions (i.e Arrow keys)
 - But this model runs through webcam.(i.e by showing directions to the web cam it moves from the particular direction).
 - We trained our model in teachable machine and uploaded to the cloud and then collected the code from teachable Machine.
 - And collected Maze game Code from the existing github repository